mongodb/go-client-mongodb-atlas/README.md

 ## Versioning

-Each version of the client is tagged, and the version is updated accordingly.
+Each version of the client is tagged and the version is updated accordingly.

 To see the list of past versions, run `git tag`.